clariusdev/mobileapi/README.md

 # Licensing

 The service operates only when the Clarius App is connected to a scanner with the appropriate license.
+Contact Clarius for details: https://clarius.com/contact/

 However, the service accepts binding requests from clients even when no proper license is active to accommodate workflows where the license is removed for legitimate reasons, for example when a probe is disconnected to save battery.
 In this case, the service enters a restricted mode where it stops handling requests and sending updates, but will resume normal operation as soon as a licensed scanner is connected again.

 The license check workflow is as follows:

-1. The client binds to the Listen Service.
+1. The client binds to the service
 2. The service starts and accepts the bind request, regardless of the license status.
 3. Depending on the current license status:
     - if active, the service operates normally: all client requests are handled and all updates are sent to the clients;